bjornBES/CodeEditorProject/Text Editor Checklist.md

 5. Close files
 6. Run commands using the command palette
 7. Use basic keyboard shortcuts
-8. Be able to change settings from the app
-9. Have a clean, usable, and responsive UI
+8. Have a clean, usable, and responsive UI

 ---